 A 19th century account of the history of Roberton parish can be read online.
 Roberton includes part of the ancient parish of Hassendean.

 The parish church (Church of Scotland) has registers dating from 1679.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 The parish registers available worldwide on microfilm include kirk session minutes for the years 1700-1735 and 1737-1788, and accounts for the years 1776-1820.
 More information on kirk sessions and their records can be found in the Church Records section of the Roxburghshire page.

 Registration of Births, Marriages and Deaths began in Scotland on 1st January 1855.
 For further details of this see the National Records of Scotland website.

 A number of articles on this parish have been published in the transactions of Hawick Archaeological Society.
 These include:

 Find help, report problems, and contribute information.